OUR LEADERSHIP

 Board of Directors Meetings

-All members of LWV Anchorage are welcome to attend our Board of Directors meetings!
-We meet on the first Wednesday of each month at 7:00 p.m. via Zoom.
+The board meets the first Wednesday of each month at 6:00 p.m. usually via Zoom.
+All members of LWV Anchorage are welcome to attend.
 If you’d like to attend, drop us a note and we’ll send you the Zoom link.

 Bylaws and Member Handbook